karripar/Backend-Application-Development/express-ex/readme.md

    Start the server by executing: npm run dev

-2. Open the server location: 127.0.0.1:3000 or the documentation locations for more detail.
+2. Open the server location: 127.0.0.1:3000 or the documentation locations explained above for more detail.

 ## API Endpoints -->